 Behavioral health challenges are increasing in Adams County.
 Rates of poor mental health have risen from 10 percent in 2018 to 26 percent in 2022.
-Deaths by suicide in Adams County have remained at a high, steady rate from 2017 to 2022, with over 100 people dying by suicide in Adams County every year.1 Deaths by drug overdose have increased since 2011, with opioid-related overdoses accounting for the highest proportion of deaths.
-Death rates for all drug overdoses, prescription opioids, and fentanyl decreased in 2022.2
+Deaths by suicide in Adams County have remained at a high, steady rate from 2017 to 2022, with over 100 people dying by suicide in Adams County every year.
+Deaths by drug overdose have increased since 2011, with opioid-related overdoses accounting for the highest proportion of deaths.
+Death rates for all drug overdoses, prescription opioids, and fentanyl decreased in 2022.

 Behavioral health service availability in Adams County is uneven, and residents experience challenges accessing services and supports.
-Public and private sector organizations and providers working to deliver services A BEHAVIORAL HEALTH SERVICES CONTINUUM includes mental health promotion, prevention, treatment, and recovery.
-Continuums of care recognize multiple opportunities for addressing behavioral health challenges.
-This interconnected system is intended to deflect and divert people experiencing behavioral health crisis away from legal system involvement and emergency room visits through an array of services in the outpatient setting.
-Ensuring integration and seamless transitions across the continuum of care is essential to connecting people to tailored care when needed.3 and supports have difficulties connecting residents to needed care.3 Additionally, socioeconomic factors, structural racism, and social environments influence access to care among Adams County residents and have impacted disparities and inequities in behavioral health outcomes across Colorado and the nation.
+Public and private sector organizations and providers working to deliver services and supports have difficulties connecting residents to needed care.
+Additionally, socioeconomic factors, structural racism, and social environments influence access to care among Adams County residents and have impacted disparities and inequities in behavioral health outcomes across Colorado and the nation.

 Adams County Health Department (ACHD) received funding through the American Rescue Plan Act (ARPA) Tranche II funds to assess the county's behavioral health services continuum and determine the system's capacity to provide direct services and supports for people with the greatest needs.
-Key recommendations identified in the assessment build on assets and opportunities available at the state and local levels and provide evidencebased solutions to address behavioral health service and support gaps.
-These recommendations are being made available to organizations serving Adams County to create a more accessible, available, and equitable behavioral health services continuum for residents.
+Key recommendations identified in the assessment build on assets and opportunities available at the state and local levels and provide evidence-based solutions to address behavioral health service and support gaps.
+These